 No matter how much money you are sending, the banks charge a minimum fee for international money transfers.
 The more you send, the more you should expect to pay in fees.
 There are several reasons why bank charges are so much higher for international money transfers; these include the following:

 Currency exchange rates are never constant due to the continuous transactions taking place between buyers and sellers.
 Therefore, when you go into your local bank, the exchange rates that you see are never accurate, they are always higher due to the additional variable fees the banks include.

 The bank will typically inflate the rate to protect themselves against any fluctuations that might take place during the conversion process.

-If you want to save yourself some cash when making international money transfers, there are several cheaper alternatives referred to as money transfer services.
+If you want to save yourself some cash when making international money transfers, there are several cheaper ways to send money abroad, referred to as money transfer services.
 Since they don’t deal with banks, their fees are much lower and the transfers are instant.
 Such services are available online and once you have set up an account, and in some cases verified your identity for fraud prevention purposes, you can send money abroad using your debit or credit card.

 Unless you are happy to pay expensive fees to send money to another country, it is not advised that you use your bank for international money transfers.
 Money transfer services provide the same security against your money as a bank, the funds are typically transferred immediately, and the fees are much lower.
 One of the many advantages of using money transfer services is that there are no hidden fees.
 Money transfer fees vary between providers; therefore, it is advised that you shop around and do some research for the best deal before making a transaction.